 RAIN LAWSUIT ALERT: Levi & Korsinsky Notifies Rain Oncology Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, July 21, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Rain Oncology Inc. ("Rain" or the "Company") (NASDAQ: RAIN) of a class action securities lawsuit.
+NEW YORK, July 25, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Rain Oncology Inc. ("Rain" or the "Company") (NASDAQ: RAIN) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Rain investors who were adversely affected by alleged securities fraud between July 20, 2021 and May 19, 2023.
 Follow the link below to get more information and be contacted by a member of our team: